Divine-Star-Software/DivineVoxelEngine/README.md

 ### Want to contribute?

-If you would like to contribute please first read the CodeStyles file in the root directory.
+If you would like to contribute please read [Contributions & Code Style Guide](https://github.com/Divine-Star-Software/DivineVoxelEngine/wiki/Contributions-&-Code-Style-Guide) of the wiki.

-Then get a hold of me through github or other social media.

-I don't need much help but if you want to provide example worlds, more shader effects, and other improvments let me know.